Zydak/Vulkan-Path-Tracer/README.md

 This approach ensures that both sampling strategies contribute appropriately while avoiding double counting.

+Also, because there are volumes in the scene, transmittance must be taken into account.
+That is, how much light is blocked by a volume in the way.
+It's computed with a simple Beer-Lambert law: $T = e^{-\sigma_t \cdot t}$.

 #### Sampling Lights

 The method of sampling the direction to the light source and evaluating it's PDF is different for every type of light source.